How much does it cost?

 - Select “Enter a Team” on our registration page.

-- Follow these steps to set up your fundraising pages.
+- Follow the steps on the "Enter a Team" page to set up your fundraising pages.

 - Start fundraising.

 Please note that you must complete the Team Contact Form on page 3 of the Registration Kit and email it to firstname.lastname@example.org within 2 weeks of your registration or by Friday October 11, 2019, whichever comes first.
-Registration kits will be available soon here and on your Team Fundraising Page (on the Welcome Tab).
+Registration kits are available here and on your Team Fundraising Page (on the Welcome Tab).

 Team Captains are responsible for: